 The research shows that out of the 29 individuals in the study, 26 were able to reduce medication when they used the essential oil blend at night.
 More impressively 12 out of the 29 were able to stop taking their insomnia medication altogether.

-Use juniper berry essential oil via diffusion, add a few drops to your evening bath or apply it topically by dabbing a mix to your inner wrists.
+Use juniper berry via diffusion, add a few drops to your evening bath or apply it topically by dabbing a mix to your inner wrists.
 To apply topically it must be mixed with a carrier oil, recommended 2 drops of Juniper Berry and 15 drops carrier.

 6. Frankincense.